When Does A Penis Stop Growing? Later Than You Think.

 First of all, it doesn’t matter how big it is.
 Parents should broadcast this to teenage boys and check themselves if they’re wondering how well-endowed their toddler will be.
 A big or small penis does not guarantee happiness or a lack thereof.
 Besides, when it comes to sex, penis proportions matter far more than size (but, maybe hold off on that fact until they’re in their twenties).
-That said, many still wonder how big it will be and find themselves asking “when does a penis stop growing?” or “is there an limit for penis growth?”
-The answer depends on a child’s personal puberty trajectory, according to Judson Brandeis, M.D., a board-certified urologist in San Francisco, California.
+That said, many boys (and their parents) still wonder how big their penis will be and find themselves asking “when does a penis stop growing?” or “is there an limit for penis growth?”
+The answer depends on a child’s personal puberty trajectory, according to Judson Brandeis, M.D., a urologist in San Francisco, California.

 “The penis begins growing when a boy reaches puberty and his testosterone levels begin to spike.
 The penis achieves its full length and girth at the end of puberty,” Brandeis says.
 The testicles start growing much earlier, at around 8 years old, also continuing until the end of puberty, he adds.